Protein Waffles

 How to Serve Protein Waffles

-Since these are protein waffles have about 13 grams of protein per waffle I feel good about eating one on its own for breakfast topped with a little nut butter and drizzle of maple syrup, but if you’re hosting a brunch or want a more filling meal, here’s what I recommend serving with these waffles:
+With 17 grams of protein per waffle, I feel good about eating one on its own, topped with a little nut butter and a drizzle of maple syrup.
+But if you’re hosting brunch or want a more filling meal, here’s what I recommend serving them with:

-- Quiche – get your savory fix with this dairy-free spinach quiche or this kale and feta crustless quiche.
+- Quiche – Get your savory fix with this dairy-free spinach quiche or kale and feta crustless quiche.

-- Meat – for some added protein serve these waffles with some sort of breakfast sausage and/or bacon.
-For a vegan option, try my tempeh bacon.
+- Meat – For some added protein serve these waffles with breakfast sausage or turkey bacon For a vegan option, try my tempeh bacon.

-- Fruit salad – I love this simple fruit salad.
+- Fruit salad – I love this simple fruit salad as a refreshing side.

-- Fun drink – you can’t have brunch without a mimosa or bellini am I right?!
-For a non alcoholic beverage try this grapefruit apple cider vinegar drink.
+- Fun drink – You can’t have brunch without a mimosa or bellini right?!
+For a non-alcoholic option, try this grapefruit apple cider vinegar drink.

-To freeze: place waffles in an airtight container or freezer-safe bag (I like to use my Stasher bags) and layer the waffles with pieces of parchment paper between to prevent sticking.
+- In the freezer: Place waffles in an airtight container or freezer-safe bag (I like to use my Stasher bags) and layer them with parchment paper between each waffle to prevent sticking.
 The waffles will last in the freezer for up to 3 month.

-To reheat: I like to pop my waffle into my toaster or toaster oven straight from the fridge or freezer so they reheat and get a little crispy, but you can also reheat them in the microwave for about 60 seconds.
+- Reheating: I like to pop my waffle straight into the toaster or toaster oven (from the fridge or freezer) so it reheats and gets crispy.
+You can also microwave it for about 60 seconds, but it won’t be as crisp.

 More High Protein Breakfasts